 A rub rail is supposed to protect your boat.
 Most don't because they're the wrong material.
-Robalo uses a heavy-duty rub rail that absorbs far more impact without denting.
+Robalo uses a heavy-duty PVC rub rail with stainless steel insert that absorbs far more impact without denting.

 Acrylic Tops

 Ours are acrylic because it's a superior material that won't crack, peel, or mildew.
 Further, our acrylic tops won't shrink or expand, which means they look and fit better in all weather conditions.